hifichevymane/connecta-api/README.md

 ```
 Then you'll be given a secret key

-2. Create .env file
+2. Create .env file(MAKE .env FILE, NOT .env.txt)
-3. Make options like this:
+3. Write options in .env like this:
 ```
 DATABASE_HOSTNAME=localhost
 DATABASE_PORT=5432